akjha992/cardkeep/PRD.md

 ### 4.3 Bank Selection
 7. **As a user**, I want to select my bank from a dropdown so that the correct logo appears on my card
-8. **As a user**, I want to see my bank's logo on the card so that it looks authentic

 ---